 Rebooting the way you see yourself can be done in a number of ways.

-For instance, simple things such as putting on an outfit that makes you feel good (even if you’re the only one there to see it!), can truly be enough to start feeling good again.
+For instance, simple things such as putting on an outfit that makes you feel good can truly be enough to start feeling good again.
+Even if you’re the only one there to see it!

 Sometimes, the remedy goes deeper and it’s about practising kindness and self-care.
 By shifting the way you look at yourself: from eyes that are critical, to looking at yourself through the eyes of your partner – you can start to feel better about yourself over time.